-There are many classifications of wine styles that people with different basic tastes like.
+There are many wine styles that people like.
 Although there are always exceptions to the rules, I like to divide most wines into the following seven major categories.

-Ths category will find people regularly drinking Pinot Grigio or Sauvignon Blanc.
-They like many acidic white wines such as Chenin Blanc, Albariño and Pinot Blanc as well as most dry rose wines.
+This category will find people regularly drinking Pinot Grigio or Sauvignon Blanc.
+They would like many acidic white wines such as Albariño, Chenin Blanc, a dry Riesling, and Pinot Blanc as well as most dry rosé wines.

-The classic full-bodied white wine lover will typically drink an oaked Chardonnay or rarely a warm climate Viognier if they don’t care for oak flavors.
+The classic full-bodied white wine lover will typically drink an oaked Chardonnay or warm climate Viognier if they don’t care for oak flavors.

-Cabernet Sauvignon, Red Boreaux, Barolo and Brunellos please this group along with some hefty red Zinfandels, occasional Petite Sirah, Syrahs and Malbecs.
+Cabernet Sauvignon, Red Bordeaux, Barolo, Brunellos, and Chianti Classico please this group along with some hefty red Zinfandels, occasional Petite Sirah, Syrahs and Malbecs.

 The White Zinfandel and Moscato drinker or the regular German Riesling consumer typify this group.

-On special occasions who would not like good Champagnes, Cavas and Proseccos.
+On special occasions who would not like good Champagne, Cava, and Prosecco.
 But for some, this is their regular wine of choice.

 Though often reserved more for the winter season, Ports, Sherries, Madeiras and Marsalas tickle the fancy of these wine meditators.